tombh/streaming/JOURNAL.md

 # Journal
 ## 2025
+📅 **April 4th**
+Morning: Back to the streaming life.
+Main plan is to try to get keybindings done today.
+Maybe setup raid alerts?
+* [ ] Add logging the config file at the trace level
+* [ ] Suggest GPU log filters in README
+* Checkout Gary Clark Jr
+* https://ntfy.sh and setup an alert to it from my bot when stream starts
+Evening: Thanks to help from chat, LordMZTE in particular, I finally got type-safe keybindings setup.
+Just a tiny bit of tidying before I commit.
+Then I can go and add all the basic user-configurable events in another commit.

+📅 **April 3rd**
+No stream.

 📅 **April 2nd**
 Morning: Had a bit of a bad night's sleep, funny tummy, so might be bit slow today.
 Plan for today is to basically have a look at adding Tattoy keybindings.